Promoting Employee Health

 In addition, to promote health management at all DENSO Group companies, we formulated the “DENSO Group Health and Productivity Management Basic Principle” (February 2019).
 DENSO Group companies will share this basic principle, and implement activities suited to the current conditions in each country and region.
 Accordingly, we will strive to improve each associate's health awareness (Health Literacy) and create more comfortable working environments.

-The DENSO Group believes that good physical and mental health allows our associates to fully demonstrate their individual capabilities and personalities, which in turn further invigorates the company as a whole.
-We also believe that the happiness and passion that stem from being in good physical and mental health will attract people and provide the driving force for energizing the company.
-To realize the DENSO basic principle of "corporate vitality and respect for individuality” we aim to become a company where every associates can work in a healthy and energetic working environment.
+The DENSO Group believes that good physical and mental health allows our associates to fully demonstrate their individual capabilities and personalities, which in turn further invigorates the Company as a whole.
+We also believe that the happiness and passion that stem from being in good physical and mental health will attract people and provide the driving force for energizing the Company.
+To realize the DENSO basic principle of “corporate vitality and respect for individuality” we aim to become a company where every associate can work in a healthy and energetic working environment.

 We strive to provide information and opportunities for increasing our associates' health awareness(health literacy) so that all associates can take control of their own health and develop healthy behavior (appropriate diet and fitness habits, non-smoking, etc.).